NallaRK/My-Learnings/JavaScript/chX.Objects.md

 # Objects in JavaScript

 An Object is dynamic collection of properties and every property has a key (type string) that is unique within that object.

-Everything in JavaScript is Object type
+Everything in JavaScript is Object type, all below data types are derived from Object.
 - Number
 - Boolean
 - String